"Hell, I did that 30 years ago"

 Another great thing about the world today is that anyone can ask a question to essentially the world.
 For example, a superintendent in Oregon growing fine fescue could ask through TurfNet or Twitter for colleagues in Scotland also managing fine fescue greens, what are they doing to get the best conditions in terms of topdressing, fertilizer, irrigation, and by the way, what kind of clipping yield does that produce?
 They might even get an answer!

 But there’s a problem with knowing what your clipping yield is in terms of basket empties, or in general terms of growing a lot or not growing much, and actually expressing that as a number.
 I’m the only desk jockey I know of making tons of calculations and charts about this, so I’ve tried that measure of amount of clippings in the basket, or empties, and it just doesn’t transfer.

 If that growth number did transfer from site to site, just like other measures we use such as ET, soil temperature, mowing height, and so on, maybe turf managers from the younger generations could make good use of that.
 And just like a podcast can go out to the whole world, so also can questions or information about how much the grass is growing.
-I’m not going to elaborate on all the ways that the number can be used—do a “clipping volume” site search of www.asianturfgrass.com for a day’s worth of reading about all aspects of this—but I do find it useful in a lot of ways.
+I’m not going to elaborate on all the ways that the number can be used—see the ClipVol project page for a list of resources about this—but I do find it useful in a lot of ways.